mchen237/IS477-Course-Project/ProjectPlan.md

 "World Developoment Indicators" from World Bank Group.
 This is a comprehensive dataset including key statistics on economics and the environement.
 This dataset holds more macroeconomic global trends as well as environmental indicators such as co2 emissions and economic reslience.

 Timeline: Document the plan and timeline for implementing your project including who will complete each task.
 Your plan must clearly address each of the requirements described above
+1. Identify key regions for analysis (Veronica)
+2. Clean and create a master dataset (Maggie)
+3. Normalize the dataset.
+Further break down data into cost, changes in frequency and severity, etc. (Veronica)
+4. Create visualizations and compute statisical results for factors impacting climate recovery (Maggie)
+5. Create outline of findings and create report of findings (Both)

 Constraints: Describe any known constraints.
+The "Global Climate Events and Economic Impact Dataset" is using estimates which leaves a level of uncertainty.
+It may also be difficult to find a direct cause between economic strain and outlook due to the type of data in the dataset if we are using methods such as regression.

 Gaps: Identify any known gaps or areas where you need additional input.
+"Economic strains" may be a bit broad and defining the exact metrics could improve our analysis.
+Clearly defining 'severity' and 'stress' will help with quantitative analysis.
+We would also need to specific the variables if we were to do regression analysis.